-- Unlike a 401(k) plan, rollovers and loans are not allowed with this deferred compensation plan.
-Also, your deferrals are not protected in the event your employer goes bankrupt or goes out of business. - Distributions are treated as ordinary income, subject to current federal and state income tax. - If your needs change and you need to reschedule a distribution, you must let your employer know a minimum of 12 months before a scheduled payout.
-You must also delay the payout at least five years from the originally scheduled distribution date. - Your employer allows you to choose from several "reference" investment options.
+- Unlike a qualified plan, rollovers and loans are not allowed with this nonqualified deferred compensation plan.
+However, you may transfer 457(b) plan assets from another employer into your current plan if both plans allow transfers.
+Also, contributions are not protected in the event your employer goes bankrupt or goes out of business. - Distributions are treated as ordinary income, subject to current federal and state income tax. - When enrolling, you'll need to decide when you plan to withdraw savings from this plan.
+You are permitted to make a one-time election to delay your payment to a future date, but no later than April 1 of the year after the year you turn 73. - Your employer allows you to choose from several "reference" investment options.
 You can allocate contributions and monitor credited performance as if you were actually invested.
 Reference investments you select may or may not actually be selected by your employer.
 But this plan establishes a contractual obligation between you and your employer to honor any potential growth or loss in the reference investments when it comes time for payout.